-While the Company intends to continue to hold and operate its vessels as of December 31, 2023, to assist investors in evaluating the possible impact on future results of operations, the following table shows the number of vessels whose estimated basic market value, exceeded their carrying value and their aggregate carrying value in each case, as of December 31, 2022 and December 31, 2023, respectively.
+While the Company intends to continue to hold and operate its vessels as of December 31, 2024, to assist investors in evaluating the possible impact on future results of operations, the following table shows the number of vessels whose estimated basic market value, exceeded their carrying value and their aggregate carrying value in each case, as of December 31, 2023 and December 31, 2024, respectively.
 For purposes of this calculation, we have assumed that the vessels would be sold at a price that reflects our estimate of their current basic market values.
 Our estimate of basic market values is determined based on valuations received from third-party independent ship brokers, approved by our banks, who determine the fair value based on recent vessel sales and purchase activity which take into account relevant sales and negotiations in progress, newbuilding prices, demolition prices, rates and trends in relevant sectors, vessel specifications and yards.
 The carrying value of each of our vessel's does not necessarily represent its fair market value or the amount that could be obtained if the vessel was sold.
-The Company's estimates of basic market values assume that the vessels are all in good and seavorthy condition without need for repair and, if inspected, would be certified as being in class without recommendations of any kind.
+The Company's estimates of basic market values assume that the vessels are all in good and seaworthy condition without need for repair and, if inspected, would be certified as being in class without recommendations of any kind.
 In addition, because vessel market values are highly volatile, these estimates may not be indicative of either the current or future prices that the Company could achieve if it were to sell any of the vessels.
-The Company would not record impairment for any of its vessels for a loss or determines that the vessel's carrying value is not recoverable.
+The Company would not record impairment for any of its vessels for which the fair market value is below its carrying value unless and until the Company either determines to sell the vessel for a loss or determines that the vessel's carrying value is not recoverable.